-In FY2020, the Group had a wastewater discharge intensity of 4.7 m per square metre of factory floor area.
-As part of our strategy, we seek to continue to ensure that 100% of our wastewater discharge meet the local emission standards.
+In FY2022, the total wastewater discharged for the Group amounted to 187 m and the Group had a wastewater discharge intensity of 14 litres per square metre of factory floor area.
+There was a decrease of 4% in wastewater discharge as compared to FY2021 mainly due to decrease of production in FY2022 which generating lesser wastewater from production.
+As part of our strategy, we seek to continue to monitor our wastewater discharge volume and ensure that 100% of our wastewater discharge meet the local emission standards.